 France is magical.
 Of course, when most people think of France, they think of Paris.
 And believe me, Paris is incredible no matter when you go.
-I’ve visited Paris in January, in the springtime, and this past summer, and each time, I leave longing to return.
+I’ve visited Paris in January, in the springtime, fall, and summer, and each time, I leave longing to return.
 But France is more than Paris!
-If you have 7 days in France, whether, for a fun trip or a honeymoon, you’ll want to get out and explore all that this country has to offer!
+If you have 7 days in France, either for a fun trip or a honeymoon, you’ll want to get out and explore all that this country has to offer!

 And trust me, there is a LOT to see!

 I lived in Grenoble during my semester abroad and barely scratched the surface of this country.
+I even visit several times a year for my new blog, France Voyager to see more.
 There are historic caves, D-Day beaches, exciting cities, tasty wine regions, adventurous mountains, and a glorious Mediterranean coastline.
 And no, with a France itinerary of 7 days, you probably won’t see it all, but you can certainly check off a few of these items!

 So check out the perfect way to see France in 1 week!